stevengharris/MarkupEditor/markupeditor-js/README.md

 * Open the Safari Web Inspector on the app from the Safari Develop menu.
 * Set a breakpoint in `markup.js` from within the Safari Web Inspector.
 Note that `markup.js` in the Web Inspector is what you see in XCode in `MarkupEditor/Resources/markup.js`.
 * Do whatever you need to in the app to cause it to hit the breakpoint.
 Step, step-in, etc to debug.
 * Once you identify some JavaScript code to change, you need to make changes to the file it was created-in in the markupeditor-base project.
-The `markup.js` file you're debugging 'was produced by [rollup](https://rollupjs.org) within the markupeditor-base project.
+The `markup.js` file you're debugging was produced by [rollup](https://rollupjs.org) within the markupeditor-base project.
 The _MarkupEditor Project Structure_ section of the [Developer's Guide](https://stevengharris.github.io/markupeditor-base/guide/index.html) offers some information, or just use your development tools to identify the original source file that was rolled-up into `markupeditor.umd.js` and then copied to `Resources/markup.js` in the Swift MarkupEditor project.
-* Execute `npm run build` from the `markupeditor-base` directory in the terminal window.
+* Execute `npm run build` from the markupeditor-base project directory in the terminal window to rebuild `markupeditor.umd.js`.
-* Execute `npm run prepare` from the `markupeditor-js` directory to copy the `markupeditor-base` files to their proper location in the Swift MarkupEditor project structure.
+* Execute `npm run prepare` from the `markupeditor-js` directory of the Swift MarkupEditor project to copy the markupeditor-base files to their proper location in the Swift MarkupEditor project structure.
 * Relaunch the app to check that the fix/change worked.

-Note that if you are just making CSS changes, you don't need to rebuild.
+Note that if you are just making CSS changes, you don't need to rebuild, and `npm run prepare` will copy those changes to the `MarkupEditor/Resources` directory.

 It can be helpful to do as much debugging as possible directly in markupeditor-base.
-The [demo](https://stevengharris.github.io/markupeditor-base/demo/index.html) often provides a straightforward way to test your changes, and if you are encountering a bug and can reproduce it in markupeditor-base, it makes addressing issues you file much easier.
+The [demo](https://stevengharris.github.io/markupeditor-base/demo/index.html) often provides a straightforward way to test your changes and avoid a Swift app rebuild.
+If you are encountering a MarkupEditor bug and can reproduce it in markupeditor-base, it makes it easier to address any issues you file.